akilakada/rehum/README.md

 Imaging data was acquired from Flywheel.io, part of Dornsife at USC's data uploading service

 **Analyses***
 GLM-based neuroimaging analyses were all conducted in FSL.
-Behavioral analyses were conducted with jupyter notebook, python, R, and SPSS.
+Behavioral analyses were conducted in Jupyter Notebook (with Python), external Python scripts, R, and SPSS.

 **Dependencies**
 FSL and Python (NiLearn, Brainiak, Scikit-learn, Scipy, NumPy) primarily